Skip to main content

-Neopixel Led and Button Sample
+Neopixel LED and Button Sample

 Introduction

-The "Neopixel Led and Button Sample" cycles through multiple LED colors, one color at a time, on each press of the button.
-The Neopixel LED and button are initialized using information directly from the board's device tree.
+The Neopixel LED and Button sample cycles through WS2812 Neopixel LED colors on each button press.
+The LED and button are initialized using the board's device tree.
 This sample is compatible with the following boards:

 Project configuration